Document legalization

 Double legalization

-If a document is issued in the country, which has not acceded to the above-mentioned Hague Convention, the document issued abroad must be legalised not only at the institution of the country, which is responsible for the legalisation of the documents for their use abroad but also at the Embassy of Lithuania abroad, or at the Ministry of Foreign Affairs of the Republic of Lithuania (e.g., the certificate of birth issued in Egypt should be certified both by an institution authorized by Egypt and by the Embassy of Lithuania in Cairo or at the Ministry of Foreign Affairs in Vilnius).
+If a document is issued in a country, that has not acceded to the above-mentioned Hague Convention, the document issued abroad must be legalized not only at the institution of the country, which is responsible for the legalization of the documents for their use abroad but also at the Embassy of Lithuania abroad, or at the Ministry of Foreign Affairs of the Republic of Lithuania (e.g., the certificate of birth issued in Egypt should be certified both by an institution authorized by Egypt and by the Embassy of Lithuania in Cairo or at the Ministry of Foreign Affairs in Vilnius).

 Applicants’ admission times: